TommyLangzik/ClearGen/README.md

 *Pro-Tip: You can "Install" ClearGen as a PWA (Progressive Web App) by clicking the install icon in your browser's URL bar for a native desktop experience.*

+## 📝 _Quick Note:_
+_The code within the 2 html files in the repo is identical.
+They've been uploaded separately simply because **GitHub Pages** functionality requires the root file to be called "index.html"._

 ---
 ## 🛠️ Built With
 - **HTML5 Canvas**: Pure client-side PNG generation.